 FINANCIAL INTIMACY

-Money scripts: How childhood writes the financial rulebook
+Money scripts: how childhood writes the financial rulebook

-For women with relational trauma specifically — those who grew up with unpredictable or dangerous caregivers, in homes where money was weaponized or withheld, or in relationships where financial abuse was present — the money script tends to be organized around control and safety rather than scarcity or status.
-The core belief is something like: Whoever controls the money controls the relationship.
-I will always control my money.
-I will never be controlled.
+For women with relational trauma specifically, especially those who grew up with unpredictable or controlling caregivers, or in homes where financial abuse was present, the money script tends to organize around control and safety rather than scarcity or status.
+The core belief runs something like: whoever controls the money controls the relationship, so I will always control mine.
+That’s not irrational.
+It’s an accurate reading of the environment these women grew up in.
+The tragedy is that a script written for one context keeps running on autopilot in a completely different one.

 What trauma does to the financial brain